 6. Gradual entry may be utilized to support group transitions for children.
 If a site chooses to gradually enter half of the children one day, and the remaining children the next day, the program can only count one day of service provided to all of its enrolled children.
-Some children may require a longer gradual entry at which time an ERSEA Status Change Attendance Plan will be completed which is outlined under attendance modification and be approved by the Family Services Manager and Program Director.
+Some children may require a longer gradual entry at which time an Attendance Modification form will be completed which is outlined under attendance modification and be approved by the Family Services Manager and Program Director.